Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/16-external-traffic-generator-aie/README.md

 ### Before You Begin

 This tutorial uses Python.
-In addition to having the Xilinx tools installed, you also need a valid installation of Python 3.
+In addition to AMD tools, you also need a valid installation of Python 3.

 #### Python Environment Setup